Jamalianpour/easy_sidemenu/README.md

 ##### 3. use SideMenu

-At first you should defind a list of item that will displayed on `SideMenu`:
+You must first define a list of items to display on `SideMenu`:

 ```dart
 List<SideMenuItem> items = [